mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ### Option 2: Multi-Configuration Project with Custom Test Mode

-To configure the matrix build where you can customize the MATLAB test execution, create a multi-configuration project and follow these steps.
+To configure the matrix build where you can customize the MATLAB test execution, create a multi-configuration project and follow these steps:

 1) Add a user-defined axis in the **Configuration Matrix** to represent the MATLAB versions in the build.